23 Ways to Use Bone Broth Protein

 16. Scooped into pancake batter.
 Protein pancakes made easy!
 Turn your plain pancakes into fabulous flapjacks by adding a teaspoon of bone broth protein powder to the mix for every two 8-inch pancakes you plan to make.
 I’m partial to Chocolate Shake with some chopped bananas thrown in, or Vanilla Shake and blueberry!

 17. Mixed into chia pudding or overnight oats.
-Another super-simple way to up the protein content in your favorite morning meals.
+This is another super-simple way to up the protein content in your favorite morning meals.
 Oats and chia seeds are both great energy sources, but pre- or post-workout you might want some extra fuel to feel invigorated and satisfied.
 Go ahead and add a scoop of bone broth protein to a mason jar and shake it up with ¼ cup chia seeds and 1 ½ cups almond milk for chia pudding, or ½ cup oats and 1 cup almond milk for overnight oats.
 Don’t forget to add nuts, seeds, and any spices you want to round out the meal!
 Both are best chilled in the fridge overnight (making them great meal prep options!).

 18. Blended into dairy-free milk.
 I love making my own almond milk at home.
 I know where it comes from, and there are no preservatives or chemicals hiding in there.
 It’s fun to experiment with flavors, too, by adding in various spices or blending it with dates, but it’s even better to mix it with bone broth protein for a really rich and delicious version that you can’t find at your local market!